FBAR fines explained: Failure to file, violations, and penalty mitigation options

 FBAR statute of limitations: How far back can the IRS go?

-The IRS has six years from the FBAR due date to assess FBAR penalties.
-This means if your 2020 FBAR was due April 15, 2021, the IRS can still assess penalties until April 15, 2027.
+The IRS generally has six years from the FBAR due date to assess civil FBAR penalties.

 How the IRS finds unreported foreign accounts